Shaurya: Plot

 Meanwhile, Javed, after witnessing Siddhant's genuine efforts, decides to completely open up.
-He not only answers all of Siddhant's questions but also provides him with documents that prove Javed's innocence; thus helping him prepare a strong defence.
+He not only answers all of Siddhant's questions but also provides him with documents that prove Javed's innocence, thus helping him prepare a strong defence.
 Kavya, meanwhile, pays a visit to Javed's ancestral village, where she meets Javed's mother.
 Kavya gathers the necessary information and heads back to Srinagar.
 She then meets up with Siddhant and the duo chalk out a plan to prove Javed's innocence.

 On the day of the trial, Siddhant presents a credible defense that effectively counters Akash's narrative.
 While questioning the witnesses who were present at the time of the incident, Siddhant finds one witness, Captain R. P. Singh, to be suspiciously evasive.
 However, before he could probe any further, the session ends in a stalemate.
 Siddhant later meets up with Kavya and informs her about the day's trial.

 Kavya then suggests paying Major Rathore's family a visit.
 The next day both Siddhant and Kavya visit Rathore's home and meet his widow Neerja and her son Kshitij.
 Kavya attempts to press Neerja for valuable information, while Siddhant snoops around the house for clues, but both end up empty-handed.
-Siddhant remarks that it was indeed odd that both Neerja and Kshitij failed to turn up for Major Rathore's funeral; but Kavya reveals that their marriage was an abusive one and Rathore's death seems to have sort of liberated her from some sort of bondage.
+Siddhant remarks that it was indeed odd that both Neerja and Kshitij failed to turn up for Major Rathore's funeral, but Kavya reveals that their marriage was an abusive one and Rathore's death seems to have sort of liberated her from some sort of bondage.
 While heading back, Siddhant comes to startling conclusion that not only proves Javed's innocence all along but also proves Major Rathore's guilt.

 Kavya comes across evidence of the Indian Army's human rights violations in Jammu and Kashmir.
-She, on further analysis, concludes that both Brigadier Pratap and Major Rathore; who were known to be very close; also have numerous complaints of human rights abuses against them.
+She, on further analysis, concludes that both Brigadier Pratap and Major Rathore, who were known to be very close, also have numerous complaints of human rights abuses against them.
 Kavya sends the necessary proofs to Siddhant but is arrested for trespassing on army area and trying to access sensitive information without due authorization.
 Siddhant tries to bail out Kavya but fails.
 Kavya conveys her suspicions to Siddhant and tells him to focus completely on the case.

 One night Javed's mother pays Siddhant a visit.
-She pleads Siddhant to fairly judge her son; whereupon Siddhant promises a fair trial for Javed.
+She pleads Siddhant to fairly judge her son, whereupon Siddhant promises a fair trial for Javed.
 Meanwhile, Neerja posts several documents to Siddhant, after getting his address in a gift he sent to Neerja's son, that were important for the case.
 Siddhant on further probing finds a strong connection of the murder case with Brigadier Pratap.
 He then meets Pratap at his official residence.
 Pratap reveals that he was friends with Brigadier Shashank Chaudhary, Siddhant's father, for a long time.
 He further tells Siddhant not to spoil Brigadier Chaudhary's legacy.
-It's there when Siddhant becomes aware of his father's valor.
+It is there when Siddhant becomes aware of his father's valor.